 McGregor is disrespectful, rude and ungracious to pretty much every UFC fighter and especially his opponents.
 Part of this is, of course, pre-fight hype which has been used in fighting for years to sell a fight.
 McGregor takes this to the next level however and even when he is not fighting he is trash talking.

 What makes McGregor so good at this is he is very funny.
 He has the quick fire wit of a comedian and often makes his opponents the butt of his jokes.
 Doing this makes the supposed neutral interviewer warm to his antics.

 “I wanted to come over here to America to show the American public the new era of the fighting Irish, and I brought my whole country with me.
 We’re not here just to take part we’re here to take over.”

 McGregor is a proud nationalist and walks into the octagon with the Irish flag draped over him.
 He trains in his homeland and his team is made of the same people he started with.
-Fame and fortune has not affected his loyalty and he has stated on numerous occasions that loyalty is the one of the most important things to him.
+Fame and fortune have not affected his loyalty and he has stated on numerous occasions that loyalty is one of the most important things to him.

 It’s unknown whether his mindset comes natural to him or it is something he has developed over the years by putting in the gruelling hours in the gym, facing his fears in the octagon and doing deep introspective work.

 One thing is clear though, McGregor’s mindset will be observed for years to come.